Atlas rule: tracked for review does not mean recommended.Every candidate keeps missing proof visible.

 Google Play identifies the Android package, a developer display name and India, while the website and dashboard use the All In One Crypto App brand.
 The policies disclose broad personal, device, location, cookie and account data, an email deletion route and possible sharing with payment and hosting affiliates.
 They do not name the legal subscription seller or data controller, provide a registration and address, identify processors, define retention by category or explain how exchange API secrets are stored and deleted.
 A named app developer is useful but is not automatically the contracting entity for every surface.

-- Request one legal entity statement tying the domain, dashboard, Android package, Telegram routes, payment recipient and API-secret processing together.
+Request one legal entity statement tying the domain, dashboard, Android package, Telegram routes, payment recipient and API-secret processing together.

-- The contract should state jurisdiction, renewal, cancellation, refund, failed activation, service suspension, dispute handling and automated-order liability.
+The contract should state jurisdiction, renewal, cancellation, refund, failed activation, service suspension, dispute handling and automated-order liability.

-- The privacy notice should name the controller and processors, define retention and transfers, and separately document exchange credential lifecycle controls.
+The privacy notice should name the controller and processors, define retention and transfers, and separately document exchange credential lifecycle controls.

 CSR editorial conclusion

 There is enough original, first-party material for a valuable Binance Premium Signals dossier.
 The page leads with the All In One Crypto relationship, separates the two lookalike Telegram routes, states that Binance exchange operation or endorsement is unproven, shows the exact plan ladder, explains the exchange API-key exposure, preserves the late-2025 activity boundary and reconciles the public report's classification defect.
-This indexable due-diligence article answers the measured search query without manipulating sentiment while remaining not CSR verified and unscored; missing seller, contract, API and result proof gates provider status, not whether searchers can find the provider review.
+This indexable due-diligence article answers the measured search query without manipulating sentiment while remaining CSR Unverified and unscored; missing seller, contract, API and result proof gates provider status, not whether searchers can find the provider review.

-- Keep coverage as due diligence, not endorsement: no star rating, verified badge, Best 21 placement or profitability conclusion follows from this ledger.
+Keep coverage as due diligence, not endorsement: no star rating, verified badge, Best 42 placement or profitability conclusion follows from this ledger.

-- Publish exactly one canonical review and no alternatives, scam-check, Telegram, results, Reddit, pricing or app modifier pages.
+Publish exactly one canonical review and no alternatives, scam-check, Telegram, results, Reddit, pricing or app modifier pages.

-- The next information gain is fresh paid-entitlement proof plus legal, API-custody and row-to-summary reconciliation, not another generic article.
+The next information gain is fresh paid-entitlement proof plus legal, API-custody and row-to-summary reconciliation, not another generic article.

 CSR working conclusion